 - I will embrace ambiguity and “both/and thinking,” knowing that the best way to address the issue is to work cooperatively to find creative solutions that work for everyone.

-C. Seek opportunities for understanding, not blame; for inclusion, not division, as we actively strive to resolve conflict.
+C. Seek opportunities for understanding, not blame; for inclusion, not division, as we actively strive to resolve the conflict in a way that will strengthen our community.

 Converting conflict to opportunity: